 - Experience as a trainer and/or in the development of training programs is desirable.

 - Experience working closely with or supporting international students, volunteers, interns or others from a different culture, or significant experience working and living in another culture is desirable.

 - Professional working proficiency (Level 3) in spoken and written English is required, with fluency (Level 4) desirable.
 Full fluency in French is required.

 - Proficiency in one or more of Togo’s local languages is desirable.

-Position is supervised by the Director of Programming and Training however, must be able to function well independently.
+- Position is supervised by the Program Manager - Education.
+The incumbent must be able to function well both as a team member and independently.